nielskrijger/blog/about/index.md

 ### IceMobile (2013-2015)

-Worked as a back-end & DevOps engineer on BrandLoyalty's digital loyalty program using:
+Worked as a senior back-end & DevOps engineer on BrandLoyalty's digital loyalty program using:

 - Java
 - NodeJS